dmlc/gluon-nlp/docs/examples/sequence_sampling/index.rst

 .. container:: cards

    .. card::
-      :title: Inference with Beam Search Sampler and Sequence Sampler
+      :title: Sequence Generation with Beam Search Sampler and Sequence Sampler
       :link: sequence_sampling.html

       Learn how to generate sentence from pre-trained language model through sampling and beam